 Now that Michael and I have two lovely children, we’re thinking our family is complete.

 There was definitely some grief in making this decision because I love pregnancy, giving birth, baby kisses, breastfeeding and everything that surrounds it.
 I know that a part of me will grieve indefinitely as childbearing is a tremendous honor and gift.

 In this post you’ll find an overview of what’s available for couples… both conventional and natural options.
 I know many families who choose not to use any “control” and let God be in charge.
 I think that’s beautiful.
-Ultimately, whatever you chose to do is between you and your partner.
+Ultimately, whatever you choose to do is between you and your partner.